syncfusion-content/windowsforms-docs/WindowsForms/Maps/Layers.md

 ### Default

-In `Default` layout type maps will be rendered based on the given points of shapefile without any further manipulation of maps scale.
+In `Default` layout, maps will be rendered based on the given points of shapefile without any further manipulation of maps scale.

 ### Tile

-In `Tile` layout type maps scale value is maintained in every direction around a point.
+In `Tile` layout, maps scale value is maintained in every direction around a point.
 Therefore shapes are represented accurately and without distortion for small areas.

+{% tabs %}

 {% highlight c# %}